MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/human-task-integration.md

 1- How to further enhance your Case Model.

-2- Integrating Decisions in the Case Model.
+2- Integrating Human Interaction in the Case Model.

 The Credit Card dispute case
 ----------------------------